Durham University: Campus

-One of the major public attractions in Durham City is the 10 ha Botanic Gardens, established (on the current site) in 1970, with over 80,000 visitors annually.
-As of 2021, the university estate contains over 380 buildings with a floor area of 424,600 m2, including 189400 m2 of residential area in 170 residential buildings (not including the independent St Chad's and St John's colleges, which are not owned by the university).
+One of the major public attractions in Durham City is the 10 ha Botanic Gardens, established (on the current site) in 1970, with more than 80,000 visitors annually.
+As of 2021, the university estate contains more than 380 buildings with a floor area of 424,600 m2, including 189400 m2 of residential area in 170 residential buildings (not including the independent St Chad's and St John's colleges, which are not owned by the university).
 The insurance reinstatement value was estimated as close to £850 million in 2014.